Find Affordable College Courses

 Top 10 Best Linguistics & Comparative Literature Schools

 Our 2023 rankings named University of Delaware the best value school in the Middle Atlantic Region for linguistics and comparative literature students.
-Located in the suburb of Newark, UD is a public college with a very large student population.
+Located in the large suburb of Newark, UD is a public college with a fairly large student population.

-In addition to its great value ranking, UD is in the top 15% of all schools on our Best Linguistics & Literature Schools in the Middle Atlantic Region list.
+UD excels when it comes to quality.
+It’s ranked in the top 15% of all schools on our Best Linguistics & Literature Schools in the Middle Atlantic Region list.

 #2